All Products

 Container Label Whitelist

-The container label whitelist.
-The whitelist specifies the containers from which stdout and stderr are collected.
-This parameter is empty by default, which specifies that stdout and stderr are collected from all containers.
-When you configure the container label whitelist, the Label Name parameter is required, and the Label Value parameter is optional.
+The container label whitelist that specifies the containers from which stdout and stderr are collected.
+This parameter is empty by default, which indicates that stdout and stderr are collected from all containers.
+If you configure a container label whitelist, the Label Name parameter is required and the Label Value parameter is optional.

 • If the LabelValue parameter is empty, containers whose container labels contain the keys specified by LabelKey are matched.